HomeSmartMesh/website-hugo/content/docs/microcontrollers/nrf52/usb_dongle.md

 ### Serial Wire Debug
 * the usb dongle is referred to as `PCA10059` which in projects usually shifts the app to offset `0x1000` as openbootloader usage is expected
 * With serial wire debug, it's possible to flash applications at same address as the `PCA10056` which is at address 0x0000
-* recovering the openbootloader mode would then require to reflash the MBR with any nRF SDK project `make flash_mbr`

 {{< image src="/images/thread_sensortag/serial_wire_debug.png" >}}